ShinyServiper/MyThird/Homework1_FintechBootCamp.md

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
-*** Aim was to initiate the development of blockchain both locally and internationally; specialize in building blockchain solutions for startups and corporate business(institutions).***

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 *** They are currently using LimePay and Etherlime, which are products that set them apart from other companies. ***

 ## Landscape: